Your dog was bred for a purpose. Instinct gives them one. A daily enrichment app built around your dog's natural drives.

 The Daily Drive

-Every morning, Instinct serves up one activity calibrated to her breed and instinct mix.
+Every morning, instinct serves up one activity calibrated to her breed and instinct mix.
 Here's a taste of what she'd get.

 Handful of kibble or small treats